JaneliaSciComp/SongExplorer/README.md

 configuration file must be separately installed on both computers, and you'll need to do all of the compute jobs remotely.

-Lastly, update "configuration.pysh" with the IP address of the server.
+Lastly, update "configuration.pysh" with the name of the user and IP address of the server.
 As when doing compute locally, SongExplorer uses a job scheduler on the server to manage resources.
 The per-task resources used are the same as specified for the local machine in `<task>_{gpu,cpu}_{ncpu_cores,ngpu_cards,ngigabytes_memory}`.

-    $ grep -A1 \'server configuration.pysh
+    $ grep -A2 \'server configuration.pysh
     # URL of the 'server' computer
-    server_ipaddr="c03u14"
+    server_username="arthurb"
+    server_ipaddr="c03u14.int.janelia.org"

 ### An On-Premise Cluster ###